Puerto Rico campaign: Battle of Fajardo

 On August 4, Governor General Manuel Macías y Casado sent Colonel Pedro del Pino and about 220 troops, including civil guardsmen to recapture the city.
-When Colonel Pino entered Fajardo on August 7, he found it nearly deserted because the residents, fearing a battle, had fled to the Fajardo Light and the surrounding hills.
+When Colonel Pino entered Fajardo on August 7, he found it nearly deserted because the residents, fearing a battle, had fled to the Fajardo light and the surrounding hills.
 At close to midnight on August 8, Pino's troops began their assault on the lighthouse.
 The landing party of Amphitrite's sailors occupying the lighthouse doused the light and signaled the ships offshore, initiating shore bombardment as the naval guns began firing a protective pattern.
 After two hours, the Spanish forces retreated back to the town.
 The Americans suffered no casualties, despite a close call when a wayward naval shell smashed through the 2 ft thick walls of the lighthouse within touch of six men but failed to explode.
 The Spanish losses were two dead and three wounded, including a lieutenant.

 Early the next morning, Barclay decided the continued occupation of the lighthouse was of marginal value and ordered his men back to the ship.
-A landing party of 30 sailors from Amphitrite and a similar number of U.S. Marines from USS Cincinnati under Lieutenant John A. Lejeune came ashore to secure the area while the 60 Fajardan civilians boarded Leyden for passage to Ponce and the lighthouse was abandoned to the Spaniards.
-In Fajardo, Pino's men tore down the U.S. flags that flew over the harbor Customs House and City Hall, returning to San Juan after verifying that the lighthouse was abandoned.
+A landing party of 30 sailors from Amphitrite and a similar number of U.S. Marines from USS Cincinnati under Lieutenant John A. Lejeune came ashore to secure the area while the 60 Fajardo civilians boarded Leyden for passage to Ponce and the lighthouse was abandoned to the Spaniards.
+In Fajardo, Pino's men tore down the U.S. flags that flew over the harbor customs house and city hall, returning to San Juan after verifying that the lighthouse was truly abandoned.
 The contingent of about 20 civil guards that had accompanied Pino, were left to maintain order in the town.
 The skirmish at Fajardo was the only time that American forces withdrew from a position during the Puerto Rico campaign.